The Best Resale Websites You Should Know About

 The site/app: Tradesy

-The hottest brands on the site: Louis Vuitton, Chanel, Gucci, Christian Louboutin, and Tory Burch.
+Hottest brands: Louis Vuitton, Chanel, Gucci, Christian Louboutin, and Tory Burch.

 The X-factor: Tradesy’s offerings include truly rare designer collectibles.
 The latest example comes by way of the Illma Gore shop, which is selling works of art made with iconic luxury fashion items.
 Anyone in search of a Louis Vuitton toilet for a cool $100,000?